 CAC.
 Beautiful even dove gray surfaces that are problem-free and very attractive.
 Outstanding for the grade.

 Dotted Date.
 A well-known variety that has a group of small chips near the first 0 in the date.
-This example has solid detail with nice steel-gray surfaces.
+This is a very attractive, problem-free example.